 What Can Cause Partition Loss on Your Mac?

-Another contributing factor to lost partitions can be malware.
-Malware and viruses can be designed to corrupt your data and specifically target your disk drives, causing catastrophic loss of your files.
+- 🦠 Malware or virus attacks – Malware and viruses can be designed to corrupt your data and specifically target your disk drives, causing catastrophic loss of your files.

-How To Recover Specific Files from a Mac Partition
+Method 1: Recover Specific Files from a Mac Partition

 Instead of recovering the whole partition, you may only need to recover a few important files.
-In this case, you can use specialized software to recover the files that you need.
+In this case, you can use specialized partition recovery software to recover the files that you need.
 For file recovery, you can try Disk Drill, recovery software for Macs that focuses on recovering deleted files.

 Our editorial team makes use of it all the time because it’s simple, robust, and has a proven record of successful file recoveries.
-Not to mention, it’s a lot more cost-effective compared to other file recovery software on the market.
+Not to mention, it’s a lot more cost-effective compared to other Mac file recovery software on the market.

 To recover files from a lost Mac partition using Disk Drill:

+- Download and Install Disk Drill.
 Disk Drill is available for both Windows and Mac.
 To begin, download Disk Drill to your Mac, and install it.

+- Scan Your Mac.
 Once installed, open Disk Drill.
 Inside, you’ll be able to see your hard drives and partitions, as well as a “Search for lost data” button.
 Click the “Search for lost data” button on the drive where data loss has recently occurred.
 This will begin scanning the disk for recoverable data.

+- Recover Your Files.
 One Disk Drill has finished scanning the drive or partition, you will be presented with a list of files that you can choose from to recover.
 At this point, it’s as easy as selecting the files you’d like to recover, and clicking the Recover button.

 To recover entire partitions that have either been lost or deleted, we’ll need a larger solution.
 TestDisk is a great tool for recovering whole partitions.
 Open source and available on multiple platforms, it’s the go-to tool for big jobs like this.